How to Order Moulding Online in Brookfield, MA

 Chair Rail:

-Chair rail is the moulding you see running around a room approximately 3 feet up the wall.
+Chair rail is the moulding you see running around a room, approximately 3 feet up the wall.
 This moulding was originally put in place to protect the walls from chair backs.
-The moulding kept the chairs from striking and cracking the plaster.
-Today, it serves a similar purpose, but has become more decorative than protective.
+It kept the chairs from striking and cracking the plaster.
+Today, it serves a similar purpose but has become more decorative than protective.

 Corner Moulding: